hirokatsukataoka16/FractalDB-Pretrained-ResNet-PyTorch/README.md

 ## Execution file

 We prepared execution file ```exe.sh``` in the top directory.
-The execution file contains our recommendation.
+The execution file contains our recommended parameters.
 Please type the following commands on your environment.

 ```bash
 chmod +x exe.sh